Pharmaceuticals

 The Challenge

-A global pharmaceutical and biotech company’s antibiotics manufacturing plant in Singapore produced wastewaters containing organic solvents and unrecovered amoxicillin products, which were restricting overall manufacturing yields and waste disposal.
+GlaxoSmithKline (GSK) is a global pharmaceutical and biotech company, and a leading manufacturer of amoxicillin.
+GSK’s antibiotics manufacturing plant in Singapore produced wastewaters containing organic solvents and unrecovered amoxicillin products, which were restricting overall manufacturing yields and waste disposal.
 The primary challenge was to identify a compact process solution that could sustainably treat high COD, TDS, and Chlorides feedwater.
 All within an extremely challenging limited footprint available at the brownfield site.
-The client had been unsuccessful sourcing a credible solution – enter Gradiant.

 The Solution

-A bespoke version of our Carrier Gas Extraction technology – patented and award winning.
+A bespoke version of our Carrier Gas Extraction technology — patented and award-winning.
 The dedicated project delivery team deployed bench-scale lab testing to demonstrate proof of concept and the proven cost advantages of using CGE.
 Quantified results were complimented by in-house unique design innovation for the design-build project phase of this MLD facility – creating savings of 35% in CAPEX and 50% in OPEX relative to competitors.

 In an unprecedented deployment, Gradiant’s engineers designed the CGE technology as two 32-meter towers in order to accommodate the existing facility’s very limited footprint.
 The CGE technology has been proven to help other clients achieve 20x brine concentration, and when combined with ATFD, reduce overall disposal volumes by over 98%, while lowering effluent COD and TDS concentrations.
 The ZLD process scheme feeds the remaining concentrated brine to an Agitated Thin Film Dryer to achieve >80% purity solids cake.